aws-samples/amazon-mwaa-complex-workflow-using-step-functions/README.md

    Replace `<MWAA Airflow Dag Bucket Name> ` with the MWAA Airflow S3 Bucket

-   Replace `<Demo Data Bucket Name> ` with any existing bucket you want to use with or a new bucket.
-The script will create a bucket if it does not exist.
+   Replace `<Demo Data Bucket Name> ` with any bucket you want to use.

    Modify the stack-name or bucket parameters as needed.
 Wait for the stack to complete.